Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Failover is selected in the Site Recover jobs blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image324.png "Site Recover jobs blade")

-9. You can monitor the progress of the Failover from this panel
+9. You can monitor the progress of the Failover from this panel.

     ![Screenshot of the Site Recover jobs blade with progress status displaying.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image325.png "Site Recover jobs blade")